Full Time RVing—How to Downsize Your Home to an RV

 Let's face it, we all have our old favorite torn jeans, threadbare t-shirts and underwear with sprung elastic.
 Again, be realistic!
 If you haven't worn it and haven't fixed it, you don't need it!

 Trash: anything that is worn, torn or stained.
-Toss clothes with holes, missing buttons, sprung elastic and broken zippers that you were planning to fix but never got around to doing.
+Toss clothes with holes, missing buttons, sprung elastic and broken zippers that you were planning to fix but didn't.
 You know what I'm talking about, people!
-Toss out clothes that you won't be taking with you and that are not suitable for sale or donation.
+Toss out clothes that are not suitable for sale or donation.

 Clothes to Store